SwingGuy1024/DogTags/README.md

 The hash code is guaranteed to be consistent with equals().
 The equals() method is written according to the guidelines given in **Effective Java**, by Joshua Bloch.

-Available options are including transient fields, limiting the reflection to final fields, excluding specific fields, using your own hash code generator, and including ancestor classes in the reflection.
+Available options are discussed below.

 ## Alternative Approaches

 ### 1. Separate Factory